Athlete Development Specialist vs Athletic Trainer Career Comparison

 Be it athletic development or training, there are unique and key features of each category.
 And the key aspects require experts to manage and execute strategies for them.

-However, both the athletic trainer and development specialist have very different job responsibilities.
+However, both the athletic trainer and the development specialist have very different job responsibilities.
 So, let’s analyze the job descriptions and responsibilities of the two professions:

 Athlete Development Specialist